linpengcheng/PurefunctionPipelineDataflow/README.md

   - No resource competition and transaction (version) conflicts
   - This approach is the easiest to optimize the overall efficiency of the system.
+  - The global unified scheduling system is the most efficient, which is a common sense.

 #### Empowerment and Management by Objective